 - The Application must be completed in the English language and submitted to the Admissions Office.
 All applicable items on the application must be completed. - Prior to issuing an I-20, a \$200.00 application fee will be added to international students' billing statement in the initial semester of enrollment to cover the costs of processing.
-This fee is non-refundable. - If English is not the applicant's first language, the applicant must provide evidence of proficiency in spoken and written English. - Applicants must submit official high school transcripts and, if applicable, all official transcripts of previous college work.
+This fee is non-refundable. - If English is not the applicant's first language, the applicant must provide evidence of proficiency in spoken and written English.
+A score of the Test of English as a Foreign Language (TOEFL) must be at least 550 PBT or 196 CBT or 79 IBT (or equivalent IELTS score). - Applicants must submit official high school transcripts and, if applicable, all official transcripts of previous college work.
 These transcripts must be translated into English, and college coursework be accompanied by a "basic, course-by-course" evaluation from World Education Services (WES) or other international transcript evaluation service provider.
 This evaluation will be done at the cost of the student. - Applicants must demonstrate the ability to pay the cost of a college education at Southwestern Christian University.
-The CERTIFICATE OF FINANCIAL RESOURCES (CFR) section of the Estimated Cost Sheet must be submitted with the application to the International Student Advisor in the admissions office. - If dependents are to accompany the student to the United States, it must be stated on the application, and a guarantee must be given for the round-trip transportation and financial support for dependents throughout the time of enrollment; - If the international student is a member of the International Pentecostal Holiness Church, a written recommendation is required from the homeland missionary or field representative for the applicant's country of residence; - Obtain visa at a United States Embassy; - Students are not to arrive in the United States before being granted final acceptance by the Department of Graduate Studies and the Form I-20 has been released.
+The CERTIFICATE OF FINANCIAL RESOURCES (CFR) section of the Estimated Cost Sheet must be submitted with the application to the International Student Advisor in the admissions office. - If dependents are to accompany the student to the United States, it must be stated on the application, and a guarantee must be given for the round-trip transportation and financial support for dependents throughout the time of enrollment: - If the international student is a member of the International Pentecostal Holiness Church, a written recommendation is required from the homeland missionary or field representative for the applicant's country of residence; - Obtain visa at a United States Embassy; - Students are not to arrive in the United States before being granted final acceptance by the Department of Graduate Studies and the Form I-20 has been released.
 Applicants arriving without means of support and a student visa may be deported and may not be eligible to return to the United States. - Students are required to carry medical insurance for themselves and their families while they are in the United States at their own expense while enrolled in SCU.
 Automobile insurance is also required if a vehicle is driven or owned by a student. - Upon arriving in the United States, the student must report directly to the Department of Graduate Studies Office to provide copies of Visa, I-94 (showing port of entry, date of arrival to the United States, and F-1 status) and passport. - If an International Student is transferring from another United States institution, copies of these documents and a transcript from the institution must be presented with the application for admission.
 The student must be in good standing with the previous institution and SEVIS in order to obtain a transfer.
-Once the transfer is done, a new I-20 will be created showing the student has been transferred to SCU.

-Any student found to be out of status must be reported to Customs and Immigration Services within 21 days.
+Once the transfer is done, a new I-20 will be created showing the student has been transferred to SCU. - Any student found to be out of status must be reported to Customs and Immigration Services within 21 days.

-NOTE: Upon completion of all the admissions requirements, a letter of full acceptance will be sent.
+NOTE: upon completion of all the admissions requirements, a letter of full acceptance will be sent.
 It is the student's responsibility to have all required Department of Immigration and Naturalization forms completed.